 Bidirectional Bluetooth Command Path Validation with HC-05 and Elegoo Uno R3

 At a high level, the goal was to send commands wirelessly from a host device to an Elegoo Uno R3 through an HC-05 Bluetooth module, drive a visible hardware output, and then verify that the microcontroller could also send data back over the same Bluetooth link.
-That last part ended up being the critical difference between a one-way control demo and a real telemetry foundation.
+That last part turned out to be the critical difference between a one-way control demo and a real telemetry foundation.

 What looked like a basic “turn an LED on over Bluetooth” exercise ultimately became a focused debugging effort involving: